joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 As head coach of both the U.S. Cyber Team and Marshall’s Cybersecurity squad, I’ve leveraged data-driven analytics to win both national and international titles in cybersecurity/CTF competitions.
 Recently, I came up with the mad-science idea of "Can I use some of the same modeling concepts to potentially predict and possibly win a college football game?"
 As Texas's Darrell Royal once said "*It's about the Jimmy's and the Joe's, and not the X's and the O's.*" Well, in this case I wanted to see if I could indeed mix both the "Joe's and the O's" and create a predictive gameplan that could be shown to be a winner.
 Even in my field, data-driven analytics has transformed gut-feel decisions into a precision science.
 Every snap, formation, and personnel grouping becomes a set of metrics—run-pass splits, yards per play, coverage success—that feed machine-learning models uncovering hidden edges.
 Blue-blood programs once hoarded these tools; today, advances in automation hand the same toolkit to underdogs.

-For this experiment I apply a four-pillar pipeline of data ingestion, feature engineering, predictive modeling, decision scripting—to craft a quarter-by-quarter game plan that puts Marshall in position to upset an elite SEC football team in hostile Sanford Stadium in Week 1 of 2025.
+For this experiment I apply a four-pillar pipeline of data ingestion, feature engineering, predictive modeling, and decision scripting—to craft a quarter-by-quarter game plan that puts Marshall in position to upset an elite SEC football team in hostile Sanford Stadium in Week 1 of 2025.

 ## 1. AI Analytics Pipeline — Turning Raw Data into Play-Calling Precision